Khaos/DD2017/Code/KittiBox/README.md

 ## kittibox
-download this kittibox project cmd; cd xxx/kittibox/submodules/utils -> python setup.py build_ext --inplace
+download this kittibox project

+cmd： cd D:\PyProj\DD2017\Code\KittiBox\submodules\utils -> python setup.py build_ext --inplace

 this should give you a re-maked file, stitch_wrapper.pyd

 ## varify
-cmd: python demo.py --input_image data/demo.png #to obtain a prediction using [demo.png](data/demo.png) as input.
+cmd: python `demo.py --input_image data/demo.png` #to obtain a prediction using [demo.png](data/demo.png) as input.

-Run: `python evaluate.py` to compute train and validation scores.
+Run: `python evaluate.py` #to compute train and validation scores.

-Run: `python train.py` to train a new model on the Kitti Data.
+Run: `python train.py` #to train a new model on the Kitti Data.

 # Acknowledge